syncfusion/ej2-javascript-docs/src/popups/dialog/template.md

 > The [`buttons`](../api/dialog/#buttons) and [`footerTemplate`](../api/dialog/#footertemplate) properties can't be used at the same time.

+## Content

+The Dialog content can be provided through the [`content`](../api/dialog/#content) property, and it accepts both text and HTML string as content.

-The below example demonstrates the usage of header and footer template in the Dialog
+The below example demonstrates the usage of header, footer and content templates in the Dialog control.

-{% tab template="dialog/template",sourceFiles="app.ts,index.html,styles.css", es5Template="templates-template" %}
+{% tab template="dialog/template",sourceFiles="app.ts,index.html,styles.css",es5Template="templates-template" %}

 ```typescript